Troubleshooting

 Exit 3: auth

-Three flavors, distinguished by the server error code in the JSON envelope.
+Three common flavors, distinguished by the CLI or server error code in stderr.

-The CLI couldn't find a key in any of the resolution-order locations.
+The CLI couldn't find a key in any of the resolution-order locations before making a network request.
 Fix:

 hamtrax auth login